Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Trapped-Ion Quantum Simulation: a Focus on Chemical Dynamics

 where the dephasing rate of the $i$-th oscillator $\gamma_i=\delta_{m,\text{std},i}^2\tau$ with $\tau$ being the duration of the discretized time step of the evolution, and the spin-boson Hamiltonian is written as follows:

-where the first two terms represent the Hamitonian acting on the spin, while the last term describes the bath Hamiltonian containing discrete harmonic oscillators, each coupled to the spin at the rate $g_i$.
-Unlike the system-environment interaction involving a dissipative bath in \cite{so2024ETsim} or an infinite-temperature bath in \cite{Navickas2025}, the system-environment interaction from this method randomizes the phase of the spin system without undergoing any energy exchange with the bath.
-Therefore, the bath temperature for each bosonic mode is assigned to its initial temperature.
+where the first two terms represent the Hamiltonian acting on the spin, while the last term describes the bath Hamiltonian containing discrete harmonic oscillators, each coupled to the spin at the rate $g_i$.
+Unlike a dissipative bath in~\cite{so2024ETsim} or an infinite-temperature bath in~\cite{Navickas2025}, the dephasing applied to the bath oscillators is energy conserving: in the absence of coupling to the spin, it does not change their energy.
+Therefore, the initial temperatures of the bath oscillators can play a crucial role in determining the spin-boson dynamics.
 To prepare a thermal state with the average phonon number $\bar{n}(\omega_i)$, a controlled amount of resonant spin-dependent force operations is applied on the associated mode $i$ near its motional ground state with a randomized motional phase $\psi_{m,i}(t)$ at time $t$ of each operation.
 When averaging the results over many evolutions, this technique yields the final temperature of $\bar{n}(\omega_i)=\bar{n}_0(\omega_i)+N_{i, \rm SDF}\Omega_{i, \rm SDF}^2\tau_{i, \rm SDF}^2/4$, where $\bar{n}_0(\omega_i)\approx0$ is the near ground-state phonon number, $N_{i, \rm SDF}$ is the number of operations, $\Omega_{i, \rm SDF}$ is the sideband Rabi frequency, and $\tau_{i, \rm SDF}$ is the duration of each time step.

-Under the conditions of $\gamma_i<\omega_i/2, \;\gamma_i/2 \ll 2\pi k_BT,$ and weak $g_i$ (or short evolution time), the spin dynamics of the dephased spin-boson model can be approximated to that of spin-boson model with the following spectral density:
+Under the conditions of $\gamma_i<\omega_i/2, \;\gamma_i/2 \ll 2\pi k_BT,$ and weak $g_i$ (or short evolution time), the spin dynamics of the dephased spin-boson model can be approximated to that of the spin-boson model with the following spectral density: